sonic-net/sonic-mgmt/tests/common/plugins/custom_skipif/README.md

 tests according to this file.

-Example how to skip test "test platform_tests/cli/test_show_platform.py::test_show_platform_fan" Code below will skip test if we have active issue in: ((GitHub or Jira or Redmine) and current platform is "msn4600")
+Example how to skip test "test platform_tests/cli/test_show_platform.py::test_show_platform_fan" Code below will skip test if we have active issue in: ((GitHub or Jira or Redmine) and current platform is "msn4600" or Branch is 202012)

 ````
 platform_tests/cli/test_show_platform.py::test_show_platform_fan: